t16ing/.vim/README.md

 <!-- vim-markdown-toc -->

-## What is this for?
+## What is `.vim`

-My personal vimrc configurations for vim/neovim.
-Customization for sensible, comfortable, light and powerful editor environment.
+The `.vim` is my personal vim/neovim configurations, for a sensible, comfortable, and powerful editor environment.

 ## Sensible Configurations